IBM/wx-ibmcloud-solutions-scc/docs/lab/2_3-remediate.md

     ![alt text](../images/2.3.13.png)

-14. Navigate through the other sections and save your changes.
+14. Navigate through the other sections (Do not make any changes, just click next) and save your changes.

 15. Rerun scan